hmslima/sambahsacompletegrammar/sambahsa.md

 **Yani {yAni} –** that is to say (to bring a precision)

-**Babys sont pur, yani, i ne hant synt –** Babies are pure, that is to say, they haven't sinned.
+**Babys sont pur, yani, i ne hant synt –** Babies are pure, that is to say, they have not sin.

 **(Ya)schi {(yA)ci} –** also, too *(“-schi” can be suffixed
 to a pronoun, an article or another invariable word if it's phonetically compatible and if it's the word concerned by the repetition)*

-**Iaschi buit makhkoumihn ad mohrt –** She too was sentenced to death.
+**Iaschi buit makhkoumihn ad mohrt –** She also was sentenced to death.

-**Cavalls yaschi ghehdent ses usen ka transport forme – **Horses too can be used as a means of transportation.
+**Cavalls yaschi ghehdent ses usen ka transport forme – **Horses also can be used as a means of transportation.

 **Yed {yed} –** yet, however